Crocus City Hall attack: Aftermath

 Despite a police cordon, passers-by laid tributes outside Crocus City Hall following the attack, while advertising billboards in Moscow displayed memorial posters showing a candle and the message Skorbim ("We mourn").
 Heavy equipment began clearing debris and structures at the scene on 24 March.
 Makeshift memorials for the victims of the attack were also erected in cities across Russia.
 On 25 March, three shopping malls belonging to Aras Agalarov's Crocus International company, the company that ran the Crocus City Hall, were closed indefinitely.

 In an address to the nation on 23 March, President Putin announced that 24 March would be a day of national mourning for the victims of the attack and vowed to punish those responsible.
 Putin also said that all the attackers had been apprehended, and claimed they were trying to enter Ukraine with help from unknown persons on the Ukrainian side.
 However, on 26 March, Belarusian president Lukashenko said the attackers first tried to flee into Belarus, but turned away because border security had been tightened after the attack.

-Moscow Mayor Sergey Sobyanin cancelled all weekend events in the city, and security was tightened across airports and train stations serving the city, as well as in the Moscow Metro.
-The Russian Ministry of Culture later cancelled events nationwide.
+Moscow Mayor Sergey Sobyanin canceled all weekend events in the city, and security was tightened across airports and train stations serving the city, as well as in the Moscow Metro.
+The Russian Ministry of Culture later canceled events nationwide.
 In Saint Petersburg, shopping centers were closed, and Leningrad Oblast was put on high alert.
 At least 5,000 people donated blood for the victims at the Gavrilov Blood Center in Moscow, the country's largest blood transfusion facility, and other medical facilities.
 Sberbank, Sovcombank, and Home Bank pledged to settle loans and relieve the debts of the families of clients who were killed or injured in the attack.

 For his efforts in saving hundreds of concertgoers, 15-year-old Islam Khalilov was awarded the Medal of Russian Muslims "For Merit" by the Russian Council of Muftis and received 1 million rubles ($10,785) from rapper Morgenshtern.
 His family were Muslim immigrants from Kyrgyzstan.

 A friendly football match between Russia and Paraguay scheduled on 25 March at the VTB Arena in Moscow was postponed indefinitely due to the attack.

 On 30 March, diplomats from around 130 countries, including ambassadors from "unfriendly states" such as the United States and European Union countries laid flowers at the site of the attack.

 On 2 April, Russia's Foreign Intelligence Service сhief Sergey Naryshkin said that FSB "received some information from the U.S. intelligence services that such a thing was unfortunately possible.
 But as our Russian colleagues said, the information was too general and did not allow us to fully identify those who committed this terrible crime."

-On 29 June, Andrei Vorobyov announced that the Crocus City Hall would no longer hold concerts after it is restored.
+On 29 June, Andrei Vorobyov announced that the Crocus City Hall would no longer hold concerts after it was restored.